Phuong06061994/gke-terraform-git-action-example/README.md

 **How to Run:**

 1. Push or merge changes to the main branch.
-2. The gke.yml workflow will execute.
+2. The deploy.yml in .github/workflows will execute.

 ---